How to remove crescent moon on iPhone: situations & solutions

 On text messages

-The half-moon icon on the text messages reveals that the conversation has been put on mute.
-There will be no alarms or sound notifications accompanying a message arriving until you change the mode.
-In this case, there are two colors that the half moon appears on your screen in.
+The crescent moon icon next to the iPhone text messages reveals that the conversation has been put on mute.
+There will be no alarms or sound notifications accompanying a text message arriving until you change the mode.
+In this case, there are two colors that the half-moon appears on your screen: The gray crescent moon icon and the Blue crescent moon icon.

 Methods to make the crescent moon disappear

-Since the crescent icon can appear in only several parts of the iPhone, we will go over several situations and methods to remove the crescent moon on iPhone screen that you can try.
+Since the crescent icon can appear in only several parts of the iPhone, we will go over several situations and methods to get rid of the crescent moon on the iPhone screen that you can try.

 Situation 1: the crescent moon icon on your home screen